pcelman/Make-your-own/README.md

-On this project I used an API to fetch the information.
+On this project I used an API https://pokeapi.co/ to fetch images and information about Pokemons.
 I used the following technologies:
 Back end: <br> Node.JS, PostgreSQL and Express.<br>
 Front end:<br> React, Redux and CSS.